 Procedure: Put all the above ingredients in a blender and blend to make a fine paste.

-So now that you know how to prepare this yummy chutney, let us look into the health benefits each of the ingridients provide.
+So now that you know how to prepare this yummy chutney, let us look into the health benefits each of the ingredients provide.

 It is known to have amazing benefits on your cholesterol levels.
 Garlic helps clear your blood off cholesterol and also helps thin the blood thus preventing blockages.
 A substance called allicin, which is found in garlic, is believed to be responsible for this effect.
 It also helps prevent constriction of blood vessels which in turn helps lower blood pressure.
 Along with the health benefits that garlic provides, it adds lot of flavor to your chutney.

 Also known as Psyllium seed husk has several benefits.
 Firstly it helps in regulating the bowel movements by eliminating constipation.
-But what is more important is that it binds with cholesterol secreted in bile acids and excretes it before it is absorbed in the bloodstream.
-It’s already an approved health claim that 3g to 12g fiber from psyllium seed husk when included as part of a diet low in saturated fat and cholesterol may reduce total cholesterol and LDL levels.
-Husk adds bulk to the stomach by absorbing water and keeps you full for a longer time, thus in turn reducing food intake.
-Additionally it can also aid blood sugar management by helping gradual release of glucose.
+But what is more important is that it binds with cholesterol secreted in bile acids and excretes it before it is absorbed into the bloodstream.
+It’s already an approved health claim that 3g to 12g fibre from psyllium seed husk, when included as part of a diet low in saturated fat and cholesterol, may reduce total cholesterol and LDL levels.
+Husk adds bulk to the stomach by absorbing water and keeps you full for a longer time, thus, in turn, reducing food intake.
+Additionally, it can also aid blood sugar management by helping the gradual release of glucose.